-According to the International OCD Foundation, obsessive-compulsive disorder, or OCD for short, is a mental health condition that occurs when a person gets caught in a cycle of obsessions and compulsions.
+Obsessive-compulsive disorder is a mental health disorder that occurs when a person gets caught in a cycle of obsessions and compulsions.

 What are obsessions?

 Obsessions are typically described as pervasive and intrusive thoughts that often leave those who have them disturbed, scared, disgusted, or doubtful.
 People living with OCD often recognize that the obsessive thoughts are irrational or illogical, but they have no control over whether or not they think of them.
 They often attempt to ignore or suppress such thoughts, urges, or images or to neutralize them with some other thought or action (such as performing a compulsion).

 What are compulsions?

 Compulsions are defined by repetitive behaviors or thoughts that a person feels driven to perform in response to an obsession or according to rules that must be applied rigidly.
 These behaviors or mental acts are aimed at preventing or reducing anxiety or distress, or preventing some dreaded event or situation from happening.
 However, these behaviors or mental acts are not connected in a realistic way with what they are designed to neutralize or prevent, or are clearly excessive in nature.
 Compulsions are time-consuming or cause clinically significant distress or impairment in social, occupational or other important areas of functioning— an important distinction between people living with OCD as a clinical condition and those who have obsessive behaviors.

 While many people will have obsessive thoughts or behaviors at some point during their lives, that does not mean each of us has a bit of “OCD” in us.
 Language like, “I’m so OCD about that” or, “I need to have all my socks color-coded.
 I’m so OCD!” is not only inaccurate but can be offensive to people actually living with the condition.